OSA Incubator Meeting

 Over the last decade, on-chip integrated opto-electronic circuits such as the silicon and III-V platforms showed great potential for big-data bandwidth applications.
 However, while the photonic device performance is steadily increasing, the inherently weak light-matter-interactions (LMI) sets fundamental limits to critical performance metrics such as footprint (i.e. integration density), speed (i.e. bandwidth), and drive power.

-The objective of this incubator is to determine the ultimate device limitations while suggesting potential solutions to overcome them.
-Expertise, vision, and insights from all-of-the-above (i.e. academia, industry, government) will be shared, discussed, and gathered resulting in an accelerated pathway for future research and shortened communication between all players.
+The objective of this incubator was to determine the ultimate device limitations while suggesting potential solutions to overcome them.
+Expertise, vision, and insights from all-of-the-above (i.e. academia, industry, government) were shared, discussed, and gathered resulting in an accelerated pathway for future research and shortened communication between all players.

 Exploring the frontier: What are the fundamental and physical limitations of opto-electronic device?

 Staying real: What additional constraints are imposed by realistic challenges such as material, processing, integration?

 Ultimate Performance: How do these limitations relate to the ultimate achievable speed, power, and scaling for future photonic solutions?

 In the pipeline: What solutions are currently in the pipeline to overcome these challenges?